Dan-Matthews-23/local-legends/README.md

 A number of checks on Admin Login that redirect at any stage where the user is not authorised to access the admin page On Admin Login, an admin must enter all of their user credentials (username, email address, password and admin password).
 This checks the users table based on a search criteria of the user_id stored in admin table
 A Hash Admin Password button that will hash the admin password for extra security.
 Only shows if the user has is_admin marker.
 Designed so that the admin must hash this password when they are given admin access for the first time.
 In a future development I will force the admin to hash this password before they can enter the Admin Portal for an extra layer of security.

+- **Username Length**

+A lot of websites I've personally used over the years dictate that usernames should be at least 5-10 characters long with an upper limit.
+I've found this irritating.
+I've done a lot of research on [Google Cloud Community](https://www.googlecloudcommunity.com/gc/Workspace-Forums/ct-p/workspace-spaces), [Security Stack Exchange](https://security.stackexchange.com/) and [UX Stack Exchange](https://ux.stackexchange.com/) and can find no reason that I can't choose my own lower limit.
+Therefore I have decided to set a lower limit of 3 with an upper limit of 20 (stanard appears to be upper 64)

 ### Reflections